 Every exam will require you to fill out a Scantron sheet in response to multiple choice questions, and therefore it is your responsibility to bring a pencil and eraser to every exam.
 You will not be allowed to write the exam if you are more than 30 minutes late, or if another student has already submitted his/her exam, if that occurs first.
-When time is called you must immediately stop writing, remain quiet and follow the instructions for submitting your exam.
+You may not leave the room (e.g., to use the bathroom) unless you have provided us with medical documentation 24 hours prior to the exam indicating a medical condition that might require you to leave the room.
+You will have 50 minutes to write each midterm exam, and when time is called you must immediately stop writing, remain quiet and follow the instructions for submitting your exam.
 This means you will not be given extra time to put your name and/or student ID on you Scantron form or exam, change an answer, etc. Failure to comply with any of these instructions will result in a '0' on your exam.